RFID in Hospital Inventory Management: Myth Versus Reality

 By Will Shultz, Principal Consultant, Emerging Technology, Owens & Minor

 Despite RFID being proven effective and efficient for supply management across many industries, healthcare has been slow to adopt the technology to manage products used in patient care.
-Here are three common myths around the use of RFID for medical/surgical supply management and the reality experienced by most health systems and hospitals today.

 Myth #1: RFID is expensive